US STOCKS-Futures advance ahead of payrolls data

 purchases encouraged profit taking.

-March.
-The Fed has said it would slow its stimulus program when
+in March.
+The Fed has said it would slow its stimulus program

-unemployment rate is seen at 7.2 percent versus a 7.3 rate in
+The unemployment rate is seen at 7.2 percent versus a 7.3 rate

 for October.
 Economists in a Reuters survey expect a 0.3 percent